-In the case of fermions of the same kind (for example electrons) we have to work with anti-symmetric states.
-The one-particle states that occur in anti-symmetrized product states are all mutually orthogonal and appear only once in the total state---this is an expression of Pauli's exclusion principle.
-The particles that are defined by these orthogonal states, according to our interpretation, are completely distinguishable at any instant of time (they are ``absolutely discernible'', \emph{i.e.}\ distinguishable by means of monadic physical properties \citep{die4}), since orthogonal quantum states can always be distinguished perfectly.
+In the case of fermions of the same kind (for example electrons) we have to work with anti-symmetric states, in which all one-particle states are mutually orthogonal and appear only once---this expresses Pauli's exclusion principle.
+The particles defined by these orthogonal states are completely distinguishable at any instant of time (they are ``absolutely discernible'', \emph{i.e.}\ distinguishable by means of monadic physical properties \citep{die4}), since orthogonal quantum states can always be distinguished perfectly.
 This, then, bestows identity on fermions: distinguishability implies identity.
 There \emph{may} also be identity over time, \emph{genidentity}.
 For example, this is the case if there is no interaction between $N$ fermions, so that each one-particle state evolves independently and unitarily.
 Orthogonal states remain orthogonal under unitary evolution, so that in this special case an $N$-fermion system corresponds to $N$ orthogonal one-particle states that trace out distinguishable paths in the total Hilbert space.

-Another situation in which there is at least approximate genidentity is that of the classical limit.
-In this limiting case quantum particles as defined here, by one-particle states, will gradually transform into their classical counterparts.
+Importantly, there is also approximate genidentity when the classical limit is approached.
+In this limit the quantum particles as defined in our rival to the Received View will gradually transform into their classical counterparts \citep{diekskrause}.

 However, in the most general quantum regime the existence of unrestricted genidentity cannot be guaranteed.
 Wave packets of particles defined at one instant of time will generally soon overlap with each other and be transformed by interactions, after which it may become undetermined which of the original particles is the same one as any given post-collision particle (see sections \ref{ident} and \ref{loss}).